jeremylongshore/intent-agent-model-jvp-base/000-docs/003-RA-ANLY-a2a-integration.md

 # Tool metadata for ADK registration
 COORDINATE_TOOL_METADATA = {
     "name": "coordinate_with_peer_iam1",
-    "description": """Coordinate with a peer IAM1 regional manager in another domain.
+    "description": """Coordinate with a peer IAM JVP base in another domain.

     Use this for IAM1-to-IAM1 peer coordination (NOT for commanding subordinates).
     Example domains: engineering, sales, operations, marketing.